 So grab a bag of popcorn, a notebook, and a pen, and enjoy a couple shortened versions of our sessions!

 Do people in your building complain about temperatures at their desk?
 Are you constantly trying to figure out where, why and how your HVAC system is making them uncomfortable?
-We have designed the 75F® Smart Sense™ Monitoring Kit to put those questions to rest – permanently.
+We have designed the 75F® DUMstat™ to put those questions to rest – permanently.
+Don't be fooled by the name: the DUMstat is at the top of its class.

 The system is simple to install and data starts streaming in immediately.
 Just plug it in and walk away.